AWS Elastic Beanstalk

 Setting Up Beanstalk Environment

 Creating environments with EB CLI requires a service role.
-Service role can be created by creating an environment in the Elastic Beanstalk console.
+The service role can be created by creating an environment in the Elastic Beanstalk console.
 If we don’t have a service role, the Elastic Beanstalk CLI attempts to create one while running ‘eb create’.

 This file contains enough information needed for EB to create the environment.